 You shall know the truth and the truth shall set you free

-that we are not in a right standing with God.
+Yet, we cannot deny that the Holy Spirit speaks so gently ‘into our minds’ that we often perceive His voice as our own thoughts.
+For instance, when we live without a personal relationship with Jesus, or cling to some unrepentant sin, we will ‘know’ that we are not in a right standing with God.
 As said, this is so because the Holy Spirit came to earth to “convict” every human being on earth “of sin, righteousness through Christ, and judgement” without Him, (Jn.
 16:8-10.)

 Another good example of how the Spirit speaks, is illustrated by the following incident.
 Someone was sitting in traffic on the highway and decided to put the car in gear to quickly move to another lane, when a ‘thought struck’ him: No, be patient!
 A few seconds later, a huge tanker, completely out of control, jammed into the lane next to him, squashing the cars on top of one another.
 If he did not ‘think that thought,’ he would have been killed instantly.
 Now, if ever one heard the voice of the Holy Spirit, this was it!
 Also, we sometimes simply “know” important things without having any real proof of what we think, and, proceeding cautiously, we can later testify that our obedience to that ‘knowledge’ kept us from loss or harm.
 Surely, that is the voice of the Holy Spirit, “Who came to lead us into all truth, and tell you [important] things to come” - if we desire “all” truth, of course, (Jn.
 16:13.)

 However, if we heed the voice of the Spirit, and ask Him to reveal to us what we must do in every given situation, He will mostly, if not always, lead us to the truth of the Bible, which we must then obey.
-But we must be on our guard, even when reminded of Bible verses, because the devil knows the Scriptures very well.
+But we must be on our guard even when reminded of Bible verses, because the devil knows the Scriptures very well.
 He even quoted Scriptures out of context to Jesus in the wilderness to prey on His human needs such as hunger, (Mt.
 4:6-8.)
-Knowledge (of the Scriptures especially,) applied without Godly love, Holy Spirit leading, and wisdom, (and the motivation to save, deliver, heal, restore, and protect the innocent,) even though it might be the truth, can be a destructive weapon.
+Knowledge (of the Scriptures especially,) applied uncontextually and without Godly love, Holy Spirit leading, wisdom, (and the motivation to save, deliver, heal, restore, and protect the innocent,) even though it might be the truth, can be a destructive weapon.

 DOES GOD ONLY USE ‘LEARNED’ AND ‘CHURCH ORDAINED’ PROPHETS?'

-God said we should believe in Him with faith as pure as that of little children.
+Jesus said we should believe in Him with faith as pure as that of little children.
 This does not mean we must be gullible and believe and accept everything like children do, (1 Jn.
 4:1-4.)
 While Jesus’ disciples must live in spiritual discernment to discard everything that is evil, the unpolluted minds of young children are an example of the holiness we have in Christ.
 Young children are like sponges; taking in everything they perceive as good.
 This is why, in their childlike sincerity, they belong to Jesus and will inherit heaven (eternal life) should they prematurely die.
 It is therefore no surprise that God not only uses those with the true Holy-Spirit gift of prophecy, but even little children, (1 Cor.
 14:24-25; 32-33; 1 Pt.
 1:13.)
 There is also the wonderful example in Scripture, where God opened the mouth of a donkey to speak human language to prevent the insanity of an 'official' and 'learned' prophet, (Numbers 22:22-40.)

 1 Cor.
 14:29 commands that New Covenant, human prophecy must be open to the ‘judgment’ of everyone else in the congregation to “test” the origin, intention, and truth of the prophecy, (1 Ths.
 5:21; 1 Jn.
 4:1-4.)